yasukotelin/poi/README.md

 ```

 `projects:` is target the root directory path to search projects.
-poi will find the git project.
+poipoi will find the git project.
 And standard output them.

 `others:` is target the non project directories that are printed as is.
 If you want to include non project directory in your result, specify this.

 ## Usage

-`poi` command standard output the projects simply.
+`poipoi` command standard output the projects simply.

 ## With fzf(peco)

-If poi is used with fuzzy-finder command, it to be very very useful.
+If poipoi is used with fuzzy-finder command, it to be very very useful.

 Jump to project directory selected with fzf!

 ```
-cd "$(poi | fzf)"
+cd "$(poipoi | fzf)"
 ```

 If you create a alias and use it, so fast access!!